StErMi/stermi.xyz/_posts/ethernaut-challenge-15-solution-naught-coin.md

 > **Note:** there's a double event emission in the `constructor`.
 After the `_mint` execution the contract `emit` a `Transfer` event without knowing that the native implementation of the OpenZeppelin `_mint` function already `emit` a `Transfer` event.

 The contract is overriding the `transfer` function by adding the `lockTokens` function modifier to the `ERC20` implementation.
-Let's see what this modifier do:
+Let's see what this modifier does:

 ```solidity
 // Prevent the initial owner from transferring tokens until the timelock has passed